greglank/greglank.github.io/ncaa.md

 After the commanding victory its first year, the bracket optimizer struggled to have that kind of performance again.
 There was an especially bleak run of a few years where I would enter multiple non-overlapping brackets into the pool, overlooking just one or two good teams, and somehow those one or two overlooked teams were the ones that ended up winning.
 These are actual quotes from actual emails I actually wrote after identifying which team(s) the program overlooked:
 - "So...
 North Carolina over West Virginia?" (tournament winner: North Carolina)
 - "Anybody but Villanova, right?
 Right?" (tournament winner: Villanova)
 - "Yes!
-Bring on Duke over Wisconsin! (tournament winner: Duke over Wisconsin)
+Bring on Duke over Wisconsin!" (tournament winner: Duke over Wisconsin)

 This is a good illustration of how probabilities aren't certainties, especially when even a high-value team is often around only 10% to win the tournament.
 No amount of data, and no amount of algorithmic wizardry, can deliver certainty when the range of likely outcomes is wide.